 Here are 10 egg-free Paleo & AIP breakfast ideas to get your morning started.
 This is by no means a comprehensive list and there are many many other things you can eat, but these should get you started and out of that whole feeling of frustration and overwhelm that comes when you decide to tackle this healing diet.

 10 AIP Breakfast Ideas Video

 If you prefer to watch rather than read, here's my vlog where I talk about each of these 10 AIP breakfast ideas.
 If you'd rather read, skip ahead to read below!

 10 AIP Breakfast Ideas

 Here are my favorite 10 AIP Breakfast ideas:

 These AIP Breakfast Parfaits have quickly become a reader favorite.
 They are great for making ahead of time and taking with you if you need a portable option.
 You can customize them via tons of different flavors and toppings.
 Depending on how much gelatin you put in them they can either be really thick, like panna cotta, or thin, like yogurt.

 These are my favorite breakfast option while on AIP.
 They're easy to digest, can be made ahead of time, frozen if necessary, and easily thawed and reheated in the morning.

 Just take some veggies like broccoli, cauliflower, beets, or even mixed greens, steam them until soft, then blend with some chicken or beef stock, sea salt, and some herbs or AIP-compliant spices.
 You can use pretty much any veggie or veggie combo.

-If you don't want to think about it though, I've got an AIP Soups Batch and Freezer Cooking Plan that gives you step-by-step how to batch cook 4 different nutrient-dense, delicious soups in one 1.5 hour meal prep session.
-Eat them that week or freeze for later.
-The session to cook all 4 takes between 1 and 1.5 hours but gives you 16 servings for any meal – but definitely a great breakfast option! (this soups plan is also part of my AIP-only membership, The Autoimmune Collective)
+If you don't want to think about it though, I've got an AIP Soups Batch and Freezer Cooking Plan that shows you step-by-step how to batch cook 4 different nutrient-dense, delicious soups in one 1.5 hour meal prep session.
+Eat them that week or freeze for extremely quick meals later! (this soups plan is also part of my AIP-only membership, The Autoimmune Collective)

 Get the recipe for this Nourishing AIP Breakfast Bowl